Staverton – Wonderland of Kings:

 IT’S PLACE IN THE SACRAL LANDSCAPE OF THE SANDLINGS

-Jeremy Taylor – Part 1 for publication on the Summer Solstice, June 2020
+Jeremy Taylor – Part 1 for publication Summer 2020.

 An awesome place of Tolkienesque wonder and beauty.
 The mighty and bizarre shapes of oaks of unknown age rise out of a sea of tall bracken, or else are mysteriously surrounded by rings of yet mightier hollies.

 Staverton Park is ‘one of the most important surviving areas of wood pasture in England’ and with its close proximity to Rendlesham, the implication is that it may have originated as an early medieval hunting ground, placing it firmly within a Royal sacral landscape in 600 A.D.
 Staverton park is a bold, otherworldly punctuated verse in East Anglian’s sacred landscape.
 There is no obvious reason why an extensive woodland “should have survived here when the adjacent heathlands were stripped bare of trees.”
 Few places on earth touch the soul as deeply as the landscape around Staverton, which also boasts some significant statistics.

 - It has the tallest Holly tree in the country

 - Is one of the largest collections of ancient trees in the whole of Europe, with one species of fungi presently found in only three other locations in the whole of the UK

 - Can lay claim to being held sacred, positively managed and potentially unspoilt for nearly two thousand years